Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson4/README.md

 # Save messages to the cloud and read them from the cloud
 This sample repo accompanies [Lesson 4: Save messages to the cloud and read them from the cloud](#) lesson.
-It demonstrates how to use an Azure function app to receive incoming IoT hub messages and persist them to Azure table storage.
+It demonstrates how to use Azure function app to receive incoming IoT hub messages and persist them to Azure table storage.

 ## Prerequisites
 See [Lesson 4: Save messages to the cloud and read them from the cloud](#) for more information.